-Vincent P. Jones, Extension Specialist • Ryan S. Davis, Arthropod Diagnostician
+Vincent P. Jones, Extension Specialist • Ryan S. Davis, Arthropod Diagnostician (No longer at USU)

-> - Pear sawfly hosts include pear, cherry, hawthorn, plum, buttonbrush, Juneberry, mountain ash, cotoneaster, and quince.
+- Pear sawfly hosts include pear, cherry, hawthorn, plum, buttonbrush, Juneberry, mountain ash, cotoneaster, and quince.

 - There are 2 generations of pear sawfly each year; second generation larvae cause the majority of the damage.